ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 Create and download a script that you can run on your hosts to attach them to your location.
-For RHCOS enabled locations, the script is an ignition file.
+For CoreOS enabled locations, the script is an ignition file.

 ```sh
 ibmcloud sat host attach --location LOCATION [--host-label LABEL ...] [--host-link-agent-endpoint ENDPOINT] [--operating-system SYSTEM] [-q] [--reset-key]